nestauk/dsp_nesta_brain/documentation/how_to_update_knowledge_base.md

 ## Known issues

-1. An attempt was made to write code to throttle OpenAI requests and ensure they are kept within rate limits, but this may not have been fully successful.
-In addition, when `batch_size` is
+1. An attempt was made to throttle OpenAI requests and ensure they are kept within rate limits, but this may not have been fully successful.
+In addition, when `batch_size` is large error messages can be thrown by the API which don't seem to be due to rate limits being exceeded.
+There wasn't time to troubleshoot and fix these issues, but future users should be aware that if they wish to ingest large volumes of documents simultaneously, they may need to upgrade the code.
-There wasn't time to test and troubleshoot the throttle, and was also getting error messages back from OpenAI when we couldn't have been exceeding the rate limits. t work.
-Also getting error messages back when we can't possibly be exceeding.
 2. There were some PDFs which didn't scrape successfully and which threw error messages, probably due to size.
-There wasn't time to investigate and fix this.
-You may encounter.
-Can always set start_index following the problem PDF.
+There also wasn't time to investigate and fix this.
+Future users may encounter the same problem.
+If a PDF throws an error, it can be skipped by noting the row in the metadata dataframe of the originating webpage and setting `start_index` to the one following it.
-3. document_table in schema